josmar-crwdstffng/angular/packages/misc/angular-in-memory-web-api/README.md

 If you do not specify the `id`, the service generates one via the `genId` method.

 You can override the default id generator with a method called `genId` in your `InMemoryDbService`.
-Your method receives the new item's collection and collection name.
+Your method receives the collection and collection name of the new item.
 It should return the generated id.
 If your generator returns `null`|`undefined`, the service uses the default generator.

 ## _responseInterceptor_

-You can change the response returned by the service's default HTTP methods.
+You can change the response returned by the default HTTP methods of the service.
 A typical reason to intercept is to add a header that your application is expecting.

 To intercept responses, add a `responseInterceptor` method to your `InMemoryDbService` class.